LuukvE/file-analysis-pipeline/README.md

 ## Reasoning

+- When autoscaling the server, use the NodeJS event loop lag as a metric, in combination with request rate and latency.
+(TODO)
 - Secrets are handled by AWS Secret Manager, but for local development I inject my secrets into that manager from json files in the root.
 - Compress large files using multiple CPUs.
 The speed increase from having less to send over the network will outweigh the speed decrease of heavy compression.
 - Chunk up large files while compressing them to avoid intermediate disk I/O and to allow for the processor to download the chunks already uploaded.